Monks of the Way of the Open Hand

 to heal damage to their bodies, and practice advanced meditation that can protect them from harm.

 when you harness your own.
-Whenever you hit a creature with one of the attacks granted by your Flurry of Blows
+Whenever you hit a creature with one of the Attacks

 on that target: